Chapter 4

 "efficiency" of the conversion of the rest mass of the

-accreting mass into the radiated energy is thus given by the
+accreting substance into the radiated energy is thus given by

 hole it is about 42.3% (see §4.4)!